-If you aren't going to use your MacBook for a day or two, it's best to shut it down.
+If you aren't going to use your MacBook for a couple of days or longer, it's best to shut it down.
 The sleep indicator light goes on briefly during the shutdown process.

 To shut down your MacBook, do one of the following: